alessandropaticchio/alessandropaticchio.github.io/index.md

 [Improving Transfer Learning](https://github.com/alessandropaticchio/improving-transfer-learning) - My Master's thesis in Computer Engineering at Politecnico di Milano, developed at Harvard University.
 Improving domain-specific transfer learning for image recognition and differential equations.<br><br />

-[From Potential To Rays](https://github.com/alessandropaticchio/from_potential_to_rays/tree/main) -  In this research project, we leveraged Deep Learning to study a well-known optics problem, namely trying to predict where caustics will emerge, given the position and the intensity of the rays hitting a surface.<br><br />
+[From Potential To Rays](https://github.com/alessandropaticchio/from_potential_to_rays/tree/main) -  In this research project we leveraged Deep Learning to study a well-known optics problem, namely trying to predict where caustics will emerge, given the position and the intensity of the rays hitting a surface.<br><br />

 [Breanna](https://github.com/alessandropaticchio/Breanna) - A Python implementation of a tool to manage advertising campaign data and build Machine Learning models on them.<br><br />